 3 / Is this measure applicable?
 We are talking about 1500 female competitors, two thirds of whom do very few tournaments.
 And these competitors are often in the same regions.
 And I'm not talking about the huge delta in terms of level…

-4 / And finally for having seen and experienced it (as a modest little organizer of a few ladies 'tournaments): when you take time to organize a ladies' tournament and that in the end, as unfortunately too often, you have a table that does not is not very provided, and that in addition we see ourselves confronted with very important differences in level between pairs who know each other very / too well, we end up with dissatisfied players who will no longer repeat tournaments padel ladies.
-It's frustrating for everyone, and what's more it's not positive for the image of the club / organizer ...
+4/ And finally, having seen it and suffered it (as a modest little organizer of a few women's tournaments): when you take time to organize a women's tournament and in the end, as unfortunately too often, you have a table that is not very full, and in addition you are confronted with very significant level gaps between pairs who know each other very / too well, you end up with dissatisfied players who will not do any more women's padel tournaments.
+It's frustrating for everyone, and in addition it is not positive for the image of the club / organizer...

 My conclusion